SeisSol/SeisSol/Documentation/build-run.rst

     unset KMP_AFFINITY

 Note that this list is non-exhaustive, and the exact variables are likely cluster-dependent.
-You will need to take special care of offline CPUs, as SeisSol currently does not detect them automatically.
+You will need to take special care of some masked CPUs, as SeisSol currently does not detect them automatically.
+Offline CPUs are detected automatically on Linux systems and avoided in the free CPU masks.

 Use the environment variable ``SEISSOL_FREE_CPUS_MASK`` to explicitly specify the CPUs that can be used for communication/IO threads.
 The variable accepts a comma separated list of elements where an element can be either 1) an integer, or 2) a range of integers defined as ``[start, end]`` or 3) a comma separated list of integers